mahmoud/calver/entries/overview.md

 Different software projects use different systems for versioning, but some common practices have emerged.
-Numeric, decimal point separation, e.g., 3.1.4, is all but assumed.
+Numeric, decimal point separation, e.g., *3.1.4*, is all but given.
 Another common versioning pattern to emerge involves incorporating a time-based element, usually part of the release date, into the version.

-This date-based approach has come to be called Calendar Versioning, or CalVer for short.
+This date-based approach has come to be called Calendar Versioning, or **CalVer** for short.

+[TOC]

-# Schemes
+# Scheme

-There are multiple CalVer schemes, long used by projects big and small.
-Rather than selecting a single scheme as CalVer, it's important to recognize the practicality of each and choose the scheme on a per-project basis.
+There are multiple calendar versioning schemes, long used by projects big and small.
+Rather than declaring a single scheme to be CalVer, it's important to recognize the practicality of each and choose the scheme on a per-project basis.
+First, the parts of the version:

 * **Major** - The first number in the version.
 2 and 3 are Python's famous major versions.
-In calendar versioning, this is most commonly the year.
+The major segment is the most common calendar-based component.
 * **Minor** - The second number in the version.
-7 is the most popular Python minor version.
+7 is the most popular minor version of Python.
 * **Micro** - The third and usually final number in the version.
-Sometimes referred to as "patch".
+Sometimes referred to as the "patch" segment.
 * **Modifier** - An optional text tag, such as "dev", "alpha", "beta", "rc1", and so on.